 “We launched our very first event with no existing database, no history, no experience and we charged A$175 [US$121].
 We only did it for half a day.
 So we catered for the time and the budget of small businesses, and we got 2,500 people across three cities,” Beattie reveals.
 “It was a great success and I haven’t ever looked back.”

 Twenty years on from that first event, Growth Faculty has grown to become a market leader in offering access to the biggest speakers in leadership education.

 “We’ve stayed true to our purpose and our value proposition, which was really about giving business owners and leaders access to the world’s brightest minds to help them grow as leaders, and that has not changed over the past 19 years,” Beattie explains.

-“Fundamental to that vision was also affordability and accessibility – we wanted to create opportunities, learning experiences, at affordable prices.”
+“Fundamental to that vision was also affordability and accessibility – we wanted to create opportunities and learning experiences at affordable prices.”

 Able to attract increasingly high-profile names as the business has grown, in 2015 the company hosted high-profile American author Jim Collins, which proved to be another major turning point.
 “He hadn’t been to Australia in 10 years, so our events just grew from 400 to 4,000 at that point,” she says.

 That momentum kept gathering force with big-name speakers such as Brené Brown, Simon Sinek, Hillary Clinton and the Obamas.
 The events themselves became longer, stretching across two days and drawing bigger crowds than ever before.
 But suddenly, in March 2020, Growth Faculty hit an utterly unforeseen hurdle: the COVID-19 pandemic.